A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Observations and Data Analysis

 \subsection{New Detections and Comparison with Previous Results}

 We detected solar--like oscillations in \total \kepler stars observed in short--cadence, where \newdet stars are new detections and \olddet are already known detections.
 Figures \ref{fig:new_dets_1} and \ref{fig:new_dets_2} in the Appendix show the smoothed, background corrected spectrum for the \newdet new detections centered on \numax.
-For all detections, Table \ref{tb:source_table} provides the \kepler Input Catalog ID (KIC), source flag to indicate the original source of asteroseismic measurements, and planet flag to indicate whether the star is a planet host.
-Tables \ref{tb:pysyd-output} and \ref{tb:misc} provide seismic measurements and stellar parameters for all sources.
+For all detections, Table \ref{tb:pysyd-output} provides the \kepler Input Catalog (KIC) ID, source flag to indicate the original source of asteroseismic measurements, planet flag to indicate whether the star is a planet host, and seismic measurements, and Table \ref{tb:misc} provides relevant stellar parameters for all sources.
 The \pysyd output was confirmed through visual inspection, requiring a clear power excess (using an estimated \numax derived with scaling relation and stellar parameters from \cite{berger_2020}), evidence of vertical ridges in the \'echelle diagram, and periodic signal in the ACF.
-For 34 stars, the \snr is too low to allow a reliable measurement of \numax; therefore, only the \dnu measurement is reported.
+For 34 stars, the \snr is too low to report a reliable measurement of \numax from a heavily smoothed power spectrum, consistent with previous catalogs in which only \dnu\ measurements were feasible for main--sequence and subgiant oscillators \citep{Chaplin_2014}.
 Similarly, only the \numax measurement is provided for 13 stars when \dnu cannot be confidently measured.
 Figure \ref{fig:hrd} shows the complete sample on a H--R diagram using stellar parameters from \cite{berger_2020}, derived with \gaia parallaxes.
 Our new detections are randomly distributed among the previously known sample; this is consistent with most new detections coming from the improved photometric precision of reprocessed short--cadence light curves.